-ASSESSMENT: HSC COLIFCA only ASSESSIVIENI. $\Box \mathcal{D} \mathcal{C}{\bullet}$ COUISE OHIV
+ASSESSMENT: HSC COLIFCA only ASSESSIVIEIX I. $\Box \mathcal{N}$.
+COUISE OHIV

-External examination Internal Assessment % The external HSC examination measures student achievement in a range of syllabus outcomes The examination will consist of two written Knowledge and understanding of course content 50 examination papers :- Paper 1: 1 hour 30 minutes written examination Paper 2: 2 hour written examination .
-Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 50
+External examination Internal Assessment % The external HSC examination measures student Knowledge and understanding of 50 achievement in a range of syllabus outcomes course content The examination will consist of two written examination papers :- Skills in responding to texts and 50 Paper 1: 1 hour 30 minutes written examination communication of ideas Paper 2: 2 hour written examination appropriate to audience, purpose and context across all modes